ddradar/ddradar/api/existsUser/README.md

 ## Response

+- Returns `401 Unauthorized` if you are not logged in.
 - Returns `404 Not Found` if `id` does not match pattern.
 - Returns `200 OK` with [JSON body](#response-body) otherwize.